pandaskii/Utility-Image-Rebuild-module/README.txt

 It can help you rebuild the image(s) information in the image field within certain content type.

-The three common cases are:
+The two common cases are:

 1. You replace the image(s) manually in server such as cover.jpg from the small size to large size.
-2. You update the image(s) format manually in server and database such as from cover.jpg to cover.png.
-2. You update the image(s) path in database such as from public://publication/1.jpg to public://article/01.jpg
+2. You update the image(s) name or path in database and replace the files manually such as from public://publication/1.jpg to public://article/01.jpg

 In particular the {file_managed.filesize} and the {file_managed.timestamp}